 The marijuana dispensary in St. Cloud only sells weed supplies to medical marijuana patients in the city.
 Medical patients must schedule appointments with the medical cannabis dispensary before visiting in person.
 They must also access their Medical Cannabis Registry Accounts to complete the Patient Self-Evaluation before going to the cannabis dispensary in St. Cloud.
 The pharmacist at the St. Cloud medical marijuana dispensary will review and approve the Patient Self-Evaluation submitted online.
 Other documents to bring when visiting the medical dispensary for the first time include:

 Medical marijuana dispensaries can operate legally in St. Cloud.
-However, in line with the state marijuana laws, dispensaries must obtain valid licenses from the Office of Medical Cannabis to legally operate in the city.
+However, in line with the state marijuana laws, dispensaries must obtain valid licenses from the Office of Cannabis Management to legally operate in the city.
 Also, St. Cloud marijuana dispensaries must not operate within 1,000 feet of any daycare center, religious ground, existing school, and public park.

 Recreational marijuana is illegal in St. Cloud and other Minnesota cities..
 Possession of up to 1.5 ounces (42.5 grams) of cannabis is an offense punishable by fine payment.
 On the other hand, possessing more than 1.5 ounces without a medical marijuana card is a felony offense.
 Edibles containing tiny amounts of THC are legal in St. Cloud.St.
 Cloud prohibits marijuana cultivation for personal use